rdbruce/game/README.md

 ![final_pendulum](pendulum.PNG)

-This is a personal project that models and displays a double pendulum.
-The bones for the SDL implimentation can be found at [lazyfoo](https://lazyfoo.net/tutorials/SDL/).
+This is a personal project written in C++ that models and displays a double pendulum.
+I wrote this program to practice C++ threading, shared pointers, and standard functions.
+Reading the book Chaos: Making a New Science Book by James Gleick made me want to play with a dynamical system giving me an excuse to practice C++.
+The bones for the SDL implimentation were built upon the frame limiter example that can be found at [lazyfoo](https://lazyfoo.net/tutorials/SDL/).
+Author: Amine B. Hassouna [@aminosbh](https://gitlab.com/aminosbh)

+## Explination

 ## Dependencies